My Facebook feed has been flooded lately with stories about Tour de France cyclists going low carb.

 Essentially, exercising your mitochondria in a low insulin and low glucose state forces your body to adapt to using fat for fuel and to use glucose and oxygen efficiently and effectively.

-When we call on our mitochondria to produce intensive bursts of energy with minimal fuel (i.e. fasting) or glucose (i.e. low carb) we force our bodies to more efficiently the limited carbohydrate.
+When we call on our mitochondria to produce intense bursts of energy with minimal fuel (i.e. fasting) or glucose (i.e. low carb), we force our bodies to more efficiently the limited carbohydrate.
 Suddenly our bodies become insulin sensitive.

-Recent studies indicate that people who are fat adapted are able to mobilise higher rates of fat at higher excercise intensities.
+Recent studies indicate that people who are fat adapted are able to mobilise higher rates of fat at higher exercise intensities.